CaNS-World/CaNS/README.md

 16/05/2019 -- Now a single input file, `dns.in`, can be used to run the executable without recompiling the source.
 The `examples/` folder has been updated accordingly.
 The implementation with the former input files (not maintained) can be found in branch `old_input_files`.

+20/11/2019 -- Different simulation termination criteria have been added as option in the input file `dns.in`, see [`src/INFO_INPUT.md`](src/INFO_INPUT.md) for more details.

 ## Features

 Some features are: